Laosing/cute-cat-avatars/README.md

 api/v1/12
 ```

-You can query a specific cat or a random cat.
+You can query a specific cat or a string to get a random cat.

 ```
 /api/v1/announcer
 ```

 ```
-/api/v1/random
+/api/v1/!@#$%
 ```

 ### Try them all!